urbit/docs/docs/hall/new-gall.md

 ### Solutions

-Let's imagine a world in which Gall *does* help, in both those places.
+Let's imagine a world in which Gall *does* help, in both of those places.

 It would be wonderful if Gall could take care of all standard subscription management logic for you, and direct the flow of code as it concludes is appropriate.
-Applications, then, would have to help Gall by providing the different parts of this flow, and the checks that allow Gall to make the right decisions.
+Applications, then, would have to help Gall by providing the different parts of this flow, and providing the checks that allow Gall to make the right decisions.
 This takes some work out of the developer's hands and results in more structured application code.

-If we expand on that a bit we can even have Gall help us in untangling state changes from side effects.
+If we expand on that a bit, then we can even have Gall help us in untangling state changes from side effects.
 We do so by separating state changes into two phases: *analyzing* what changes need to be made, and *applying* those changes.

-But where do the side-effects go then?
-We need to realize there's two kinds: side-effects that are subscription updates, and those that aren't.
+But where do the side-effects go, then?
+We need to realize there's two kinds: side-effects that are subscription updates, and side-effects that aren't.
 The latter get produces by applying state changes, while the former get integrated into the Gall flow we described above.

 Since subscriptions are essentially queries to an app, requesting a specific part of its data/state, we can deduce subscription updates from state changes.
 We merely provide the logic, and Gall chains it all together.
 Having Gall support all this allows us to cleanly and structurally untangle state change analysis, application, and subscription logic into their own arms.

 For trivial apps, this might result in some arms with trivial code.
 Though it may feel like writing cruft, it makes understanding the app just as simple as it actually as.
-For more complex apps, all logic is no longer a big chunk of "what do we do when x happens?", but rather a couple of smaller chunks, like "x happened, how does that change our state?" and "if our state changes like y, what does that mean for subscription z?"
+For more complex apps, all logic is no longer a big chunk of "what do we do when x happens?"
+Rather, it's a few smaller chunks, like "x happened, how does that change our state?" and "if our state changes like y, what does that mean for subscription z?"
 These are precisely the kinds of questions that application developers should be asked.

 ## As seen in new Gall

-Of course for the above to be made into reality, Gall will need to see some changes.
+Of course, for the above to be made into reality, Gall will need to see some changes.
 Let's outline the new structures and the arms they get passed between.

 ### Structures

-This wouldn't be Urbit if we had some cool new terminology for people to learn.
-These ones are (for the most part) semantically sensible though, and you might already see how these relate to the story above.
+This wouldn't be Urbit if we didn't have cool terminology for people to learn.
+These ones are (for the most part) semantically sensible, and you might already see how they relate to the story above.

 `brain`: application state.
 `delta`: change to application state.